DaffoDyl/DaffoDyl/README.md

-- 👋 Hi, I’m Dylan Armstrong, I am currenttly in between my junior and senior years at Utah State University.
+- 👋 Hi, I’m Dylan Armstrong.
 - I’m interested in game development, algorithmic trading, robotics, and game theory.
 Outside of my computer science interests I enjoy tabletop gaming, books by Brandon Sanderson, and musical theater.
 - I recently graduated from Utah State University with a BS in Computer Science.
 - You can reach me most easily at dylan.armstrong299@gmail.com